A topic from the subject of Distillation in Chemistry.

 • Uses computer simulations and mathematical models to understand chemical systems.

-• Predicts properties of molecules, such as their structure, reactivity, and spectroscopy.
+• Predicts properties of molecules, such as their structure, reactivity, spectroscopy (IR, NMR, UV-Vis), and thermodynamics (energy, enthalpy, entropy).

 • Provides insights into chemical processes, such as catalysis, drug design, and environmental chemistry.